TheJohannes58/BlueFlameCNC/Build Resources/Readme.md

 ![Screws](images/screws.jpg)
 ## Build Resources Guide
-There are times where quality overrides price.
+There are times where quality matters more than price.
-And are times where it will be more economical to buy a larger quantity of an item.
-Spare parts can be beneficial at times.
+And are times where it will be more cost effective to buy a larger quantity of an item.
+And when you have spare parts, they might be good to have latter on.
-Things like Bearings and motors need to come from quality suppliers.
-Machines that are not working produce nothing and no money!
+Things like Bearings and motors are an item where quality or longevity are important.
+Machines that are not working produce nothing and therefore generate no income!
 Make compromises accordingly...

 **Fasteners**